ansys/pyfluent/doc/source/user_guide/new_meshing_workflows.rst

 Fault-tolerant meshing workflow
 -------------------------------
-This simple example shows how to use the fault-tolerant meshing workflow.
+Use the **Fault-tolerant** meshing workflow for more complicated non-water-tight CAD geometries that may require some form of clean-up or modification (for example, defects such as overlaps, intersections, holes, duplicates, etc).
+The following example shows you how to use the fault-tolerant workflow.

 Import CAD and part management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~